Inheritance

 Whenever you initialize a subclass, you need to make sure that the parent class is initialized first.

-to create an instance of the parent class.
-We then initialize Child
+We start by calling Parent::new to create an instance of the parent class.
+We then initialize Child, via Self { age }.

-to return both the parent and child instances together.
+We then use PyClassInitializer to return both the parent and child instances together.

-method on the Rust side, you'll be able to call it from Python since the
+Even though Child doesn't have a greet method on the Rust side, you'll be able to call it from Python since the

-class inherits it from Parent
+generated Child class inherits it from Parent.

 Nested inheritance

-can be used to build arbitrarily deep inheritance hierarchies.
+PyClassInitializer can be used to build arbitrarily deep inheritance hierarchies.

-again to add yet another subclass to the chain.
+For example, if Child had its own subclass, you could call add_subclass again to add yet another subclass to the chain.

 #![allow(unused)] fn main() { #[pyclass(extends=Child)] struct Grandchild { hobby: String, } #[pymethods] impl Grandchild { #[new] fn new(name: String, age: u8, hobby: String) -> PyClassInitializer<Self> { let child = Child::new(name, age); let grandchild = Self { hobby }; PyClassInitializer::from(child).add_subclass(grandchild) } } }